 We are a leading provider of investment management solutions throughout the United States to registered investment advisors, financial planners and life insurance agents, many of whom are registered with independent broker-dealers.
-These solutions include SEI's investment management platform and investment processing platform and are usually offered on a bundled basis.
-We also help advisors manage and grow their businesses by giving them access to marketing support programs and practice management services which include, for example, workflow recommendations, succession planning advice, business assessment assistance and recommended management practices.
+These solutions include SEI's investment management platform and investment processing platform and are generally offered on a bundled basis.
+We also help advisors manage and grow their businesses by providing them access to marketing support programs and practice management services which include, for example, workflow recommendations, succession planning advice, business assessment assistance and recommended management practices.
 We believe our integrated solution helps investment advisors reduce risk, improve quality and gain operational efficiency which allows them to devote more of their resources to acquiring new clients and achieving better outcomes for their existing clients.

 Advisors are responsible for the investor relationship which includes creating financial plans, implementing investment strategies and educating and servicing their customers.
-Advisors may customize portfolios to include separate account managers provided through our programs as well as SEI-sponsored mutual funds.
+Advisors may customize portfolios to include the SEI-sponsored mutual funds, separate account managers provided through our programs and third party mutual funds curated by our Investment Management Unit.
 Our wealth and investment programs are designed to be attractive to affluent or high-net-worth individual investors and small to medium-sized institutional retirement plans.

 We continually evaluate and enhance our offering to meet the emerging needs of our advisors and their end clients.
-We anticipate the enhanced service offerings enabled through SWP will provide a more diverse range of back-office, front-office and client-facing investment processing and investment management capabilities.
-We began to implement selected groups of advisor clients onto SWP in 2015 and expect to have all clients on the platform in 2019.
-We will continue to focus on recruiting new advisors, improving net cash flows into our investment management programs, and managing client relationships toward eventual migration onto SWP.
+The enhanced service offerings enabled through SWP provide a more diverse range of back-office, front-office and client-facing investment processing and investment management capabilities.
+We completed the movement of all our clients onto SWP in 2019.
+With the movement complete, we will focus on further enhancements to SWP and recruiting new advisors.

-We estimate we have business relationships with approximately 7,400 financial advisors at December 31, 2018.
+We estimate we have business relationships with approximately 7,600 financial advisors at December 31, 2019.
 Our definition of a client for this segment includes financial advisors who have exceeded a minimal level of customer assets invested in our investment products.
 With the growth of our business, the minimal level of customer assets which defines a "business relationship" is adjusted from time to time.
-Our business is primarily based on approximately 2,100 investment advisors who, at December 31, 2018, had at least \$5.0 million each in customer assets invested in our programs.
+Our business is primarily based on approximately 2,300 investment advisors who, at December 31, 2019, had at least \$5.0 million each in customer assets invested in our programs.
 Revenues are earned largely as a percentage of average assets under management.